ngoc-truong/tinyhabits/README.md

 - Make saving to database possible
 - Error messages when server is down
 - When logged out, redirect to login window
+- Hide logout button when not logged in